jlfprf/simple-go-app/README.md

 ##Authentication
 In this app I will be using a db table to hold sessions information.
-The _**authenticate**_ function compares the data from login form with the user in db, then creates a randon string to be saved into session table on db and to used as a session cookie if authentication fails return a void string.
+The _**authenticate**_ function compares the data from login form with the user in db, then creates a randon string - _**sessionid**_ - to be saved into session table on db and to be used as a session cookie named _**appck**_ .
+It returns a bool to indicate success or failure.
-The _**checkAuth**_ function gets data from cookie session and check to see if it is present in session table on db.
+The _**isAuthenticated**_ function gets data from the cookie session and check to see if it is present in session table on db.
+Then returns a user name as a string and bool true if session is exists else return a void string and false.

 ##Templating
 It is used the default golang templating.
 It was created the global string array var _**tmplToParse**_ and